k9commanderz/League-of-legend-API/README.md

 Champions, receive their ability, skin preview etc

-Champion Builds but would require permissionn from OP.GG or other site for those data etc
+Champion Builds but would require permissionn from OP.GG or other site for those data etc or will proceed with creating script to gather matchistory and update an SQL databse with it

 Summoner Profile working, need to tweak some features and remove some bugs